zral/playlistuploader/README.md

-# 🎄 Christmas Spotify Playlist Uploader
+# 🎵 Listify

-A festive web application that converts text-based playlists into Spotify playlists with a beautiful Christmas theme!
+A modern web application that converts text-based playlists into Spotify playlists with AI-powered playlist generation!
 Simply paste your song list, and the app will search Spotify, match the songs, and add them to your playlist.

 ![Christmas Theme](https://img.shields.io/badge/Theme-Christmas-red?style=for-the-badge)
 ![Docker](https://img.shields.io/badge/Docker-Ready-blue?style=for-the-badge&logo=docker)